Youth Action Fund

 • build relationships within and across diverse Indigenous communities and nations

 This call is open to Indigenous youth-led groups that are based in remote, rural and urban territories spanning Ontario.
+This means the organization, project leads and project activities should be located in Ontario.
 A youth-led group is a project that has been developed by and will be led by at least two Indigenous young people 35 years and under.
 We also welcome groups with adult allies, community members, elders or knowledge keepers playing supportive roles as long as young people, who self-identify as Indigenous Peoples, come up with the project idea and lead the project.
 Our grant is inclusive of First Nations, Métis, Inuit, Afro-Indigenous, 2SLGBTQ+ and disabled young people.

 Projects could include: